-- G. If an individual refuses to comply with mask requirements, follow incident reporting procedures in accordance with the Airport Security Program and provide the following information, if available: - Date and airport code; - 2.
-Individual's full name and contact information; - Name and contact information for any direct airport employees or authorized representatives involved in the incident; and - The circumstances related to the refusal to comply.
+- 3. People for whom wearing a mask would create a risk to workplace health, safety, or job duty as determined by the relevant workplace safety guidelines or federal regulations. - G. If an individual refuses to comply with mask requirements, follow incident reporting procedures in accordance with the Airport Security Program and provide the following information, if available: - 1.
+Date and airport code; - 2.
+Individual's full name and contact information; - 3.
+Name and contact information for any direct airport employees or authorized representatives involved in the incident; and - 4.
+The circumstances related to the refusal to comply.